 Guidance for Money Advice services applying on behalf of, or supporting an application.

 Please note that the British Gas Energy Trust is interested in funding applications where the applicant can show a sustainable position moving forward.
-We believe that it is rarely in the person’s best interest to seek a debt write-off, without dealing with the underlying problem of a deficit budget, due to this deficit budget’s will only be consider in exceptional circumstances, there is some allowance for marginal exceptions.
+We believe that it is rarely in the person’s best interest to seek a debt write-off, without dealing with the underlying problem of a deficit budget, due to this deficit budget’s will only be considered in exceptional circumstances, there is some allowance for marginal exceptions.

 Please note where client’s would be eligible for a Bankruptcy or DRO, we expect this to have been explained to the client.
 Clients who are eligible for a DRO may not be successful in their application, as there is an alternative route to managing their debt.